-You’ve been diligent with your tax obligations.
-You’ve paid your PAYE each month without fail.
-You’ve kept all the supporting documents for your deduction claims.
-You’ve carefully filled out your tax return, making sure you’ve put all the right amounts in all the right places, against all the right codes.
-(Pssst, if you used TaxTim to help you complete your tax return you wouldn’t have had to worry about all the right places and codes that’s all automated for you!)
-You file your tax return, somewhat impressed with yourself and, by your calculations, you can look forward to a reasonable tax refund amount.
-Then you get your assessment notification.
+You’ve been diligent with your tax obligations, you’ve paid your PAYE (employees tax) each month without fail, you’ve kept all the supporting documents for your deduction claims and you’ve carefully filled out your tax return, making sure you’ve put all the right amounts in all the right places, against all the right codes.
+(Pssst, if you used TaxTim to help you complete your tax return, you wouldn’t have had to worry about all the right places and codes because that’s all automated for you).
+You file your tax return, somewhat impressed with yourself and, by your calculations, you can look forward to a reasonable tax refund amount, but then you receive your assessment notification.

-Shock.
-Horror!
-It says that SARS has disallowed certain expenditure and what looked to be a handsome tax refund has in fact resulted in a sizable amount payable to SARS.
-Not what you imagined at all.
+You are surprised to see that SARS has disallowed certain expenditure and what looked to be a handsome tax refund, has in fact resulted in a sizable amount payable to SARS.

 If you’ve been through the verification and / or auditing process already, without a favourable result, you may want to consider filing a Notice of Objection at this point.

 It should be noted that a Notice of Objection is a last resort action, and should only be filed when you’re absolutely certain that you qualify for your deduction claims and you feel that SARS has been erroneous in their calculations.
 If you’re confident that your tax return is correct and the assessment is incorrect, then proceed to file a Notice of Objection.

 The dispute must be lodged within 80 days from the date of the assessment, or after SARS sent you a reply to a Request for Reason.

 If you have no idea why you owe SARS, it would be best to first click the button on your Income tax workpage called Request for Reason.
 SARS will then send you the reason your refund was reduced.

 To the left click on "Disputes" and on the dropdown select disputes "New"

 This will bring up a box titled ‘Request to file a Dispute’.